-The recommendation report, the Agreement (dated and signed by the applicant), and the by-law will then be forwarded to Council (or Council's designate) for consideration.
-If Council or Council's designate approves the Brownfields TAP Application and the Agreement, and adopts the by-law, the agreement will be executed by the authorized City officials and a copy will be provided to the applicant.
-A copy of the by-law, including all information prescribed by Ontario Regulation 274/04 will be forwarded to the Minister of Municipal Affairs and Housing and the

-Minister of Finance within 30 days of passing of the bylaw by the City.
+The recommendation report, the Agreement (dated and signed by the applicant), and the by-law (where applicable) will then be forwarded to Council (or Council's designate) for consideration.
+If Council or Council's designate approves the BTAP Application and the Agreement, and adopts the by-law (where applicable), then the agreement will be forwarded to the applicant to be executed.
+Once the signed agreement has been returned to the City, along with a fee to cover the costs of the title search and registration, the agreement will be executed by City officials, registered on title of the subject lands and a copy is provided to the applicant.
+A copy of the by-law (where applicable), including all information prescribed by Ontario Regulation 274/04 will be forwarded to the Minister of Municipal Affairs and Housing and the Minister of Finance within 30 days of passing of the bylaw by the City.